aadarsh214/Reacting/README.md

 # React + Vite

+installation

+npm i

+#All the neccesary dependices will be install

+files for group 1 and group 2 are in components folder named as Example.jsx and Group2.jsx

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: